Souravgoswami/linux_stat/README.md

 ```

 ## Return Types:
-+ In general, if a method returns either a Float or a Integer or a Time, it will return a Float or Time in all cases.
++ In general, if a method returns either a Float or a Integer or a Time, it will return a Float or Integer or Time in all cases.
 But if the status isn't available, it will return nil.

 + If the method returns a Hash / Array, it will return return Hash / Array in all cases.
 If the status isn't available, it will return an empty Hash / Array.